rangle/angular-training-slides/slides/src/content/ngrx.md

 1. [Separation of Concern](https://en.wikipedia.org/wiki/Separation_of_concerns) : Separation of Data and Logic
 1. Improve scalability by having things _react_ to events as opposed to caller dictating actions
 1. Create a coherent framework so future developers will know how to add features by following convention
-1. [Uni-Directional Data Flow](http://redux.js.org/docs/basics/DataFlow.html) : Easy to reason about the interractions between actors
+1. [Uni-Directional Data Flow](http://redux.js.org/docs/basics/DataFlow.html) : Easy to reason about the interactions between actors

 ---

 ## Why Can't We Use Backend Programming Patterns to Model Frontend Dataflow?

-There are two major differences between handling server requests and user interractions.
+There are two major differences between handling server requests and user interactions.

 1. The user requests are handled by the screen; server requests are handled by multi-threaded servlets
 1. The user requests often modify the same objects; server requests usually modify objects of different users
-1. The user expects to be notified about change immediately, server only inform change when requested
+1. The user expects to be notified about change immediately, server only informs change when requested

 <strong> Due to these reasons the front-end has to think differently about components communicating with each other.</strong>